This Malaysian Fried Butter Shrimp/Prawn is savory, sweet, spicy, and enjoyed by many! Topped with buttery egg floss and aromatic curry leaves.

 - Mince the Thai chilli.
 Amount used should be based on heat preference.

 - In a sauce pan on medium low heat, add butter.
-Once it melts; with one hand, slowly drip the egg yolk mixture into the pan while stirring it continuously with your other hand.
+Once it melts and is hot; with one hand, slowly drip the egg yolk mixture into the pan while stirring it continuously with your other hand at a medium speed.

-- Add garlic, Thai chilli and curry leaves.
-Keep stirring until the mixture bubbles up and turns golden brown.
+- Add Thai chilli and curry leaves.
+Keep stirring until the mixture bubbles up.
+Turn heat up to medium and let it continue cooking until turns golden.

 - Drain the egg floss from the oil and let it rest for a few minutes.
 Mix the egg floss with the fried shrimp/prawn and serve immediately.
+Best eaten with white rice.
 Enjoy!